pku-H2R/ModelSelection/README.md

 # Getting Started

 **Francois Chollet  :  The current landscape of machine learning algorithms: gradient boosting machines for shallow learning problems; and deep learning for perceptual problems.**
+**No Free Lunch: If you make absolutely no assumption about the data, then there is no reason to prefer one model over any other.**

 # Model List